A time traveling journal

 “Oh wow.
 I’ve grown from that”.

-You might have forgotten about that slow dance in the kitchen on a rainy evening in 2021, or how a friend’s supportive words lightened the heaviness in your mind.
+You might have forgotten about that slow dance in the kitchen on a rainy evening during lockdown, or how a friend’s supportive words lightened the heaviness in your mind.

 You might have forgotten that a sunrise in 2022 made you cry, or that your Mom’s pasta felt like a soothing cradle during a stormy era of your life.

-Specific details of our lives like these naturally fade away from our memory as we live our day-to-day, but once our eyes make contact with those descriptors, it feels like we’re right there again.
+Specific details of our lives like these naturally fade away from our memory as we live our day-to-day routine, but once our eyes make contact with those descriptors, it feels like we’re right there again.

 Transported back to Mom’s kitchen, the edge of a dock, or in the swaying arms of your love.